Healthy Homes Assessment Pipitea

 Healthy Homes Assessment Services

-The subjects covered in the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-Inability to meet the standards of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthier homes connected fines.
+Inability to meet the standards of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthier homes related fines.

 Call Now (04) 280 6777